maxd66/conflict-resolution/README.md

 # conflict-resolution

-All of this content has been added to the README file from my remote Git Repository.
+All of this content added to the README file has been added from my local Git repository.